datanav/docs/technical/zohocrm-membercare.rst

      - "string"

-ZohoCRM Deal to Membercare Invoices
+ZohoCRM Deal to MemberCare Invoices
 -----------------------------------
-Every ZohoCRM Deal will be synchronized with a Membercare Invoices.
+Every ZohoCRM Deal will be synchronized with a MemberCare Invoices.

-Once a link between a ZohoCRM Deal and a Membercare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a ZohoCRM Deal and a MemberCare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a ZohoCRM Deal and a Membercare Invoices:
+The following properties are synchronized between a ZohoCRM Deal and a MemberCare Invoices:

 .. list-table::
    :header-rows: 1

    * - ZohoCRM Deal Property
-     - Membercare Invoices Property
+     - MemberCare Invoices Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - Probability
      - creationInfo
      - "string"